Bubbq/Music-Player/README.md

 make
 ```

-This will compile the application into an executable named `music_player`.
+This will compile the application into an executable named `dotify`.

 ### Clean up (optional)